aniruddhbansal2000/sorting_visualizer/README.md

-This is a sorting Visulizer made in ReactJS.
+This is a Sorting Visualizer made in ReactJS.
 Heavily Inspired by Clement Mihailescu's Sorting Visualizer project.